veltzer/demos-devops-terraform/exercises/basic/11_app_in_aws/exercise.md

 and be load balanced in AWS.
 Some key components to this module:

 * **AWS Launch Configuration**: a launch configuration defines a standard way in which an EC2 instance should be launched, such as the base AMI, the instance type, the user data (launch script), security groups or firewall rules, etc.
-* **AWS Autoscaling Group**: an autoscaling group will use rules and other properties to make decisions on how many of the above launch configurations, or actual servers will be running for our service
+* **AWS Auto-scaling Group**: an auto-scaling group will use rules and other properties to make decisions on how many of the above launch configurations, or actual servers will be running for our service
 * **AWS Application Load Balancer**: a load balancer will listen for the actual user or service requests coming in and decide where these requests should go
-    * **Target Group**: a target group is basically the backend of the load balancer, it helps in health checking the autoscaling group to ensure that the load balancer routes appropriately
+    * **Target Group**: a target group is basically the backend of the load balancer, it helps in health checking the auto-scaling group to ensure that the load balancer routes appropriately
-    * **Listeners**: this is the part that actually listens for requests from the outside, and then directs accordingly to the target group/backend and into the autoscaling group instances
+    * **Listeners**: this is the part that actually listens for requests from the outside, and then directs accordingly to the target group/backend and into the auto-scaling group instances
 * **user-data directory**: stores the startup scripts for the servers, one for each of a backend server and the frontend server

 ## The project calling the `microservice` module